dktshiany/decentral/README.md

 npm install
 ng build --prod=true
 cd ..
-npm start
 -- command list end --

+## Instructions on running the application
+Run the following command (from decentral_app):
+- npm start

 After that, open the browser on your system at : http://localhost:3000/

 ## Testing the app

-Run the following command:
+Run the following command (from decentral_app):
 - npm run test

-## Postman service test
+## Postman test
-Rnu the following command:
+Rnu the following command  (from decentral_app):
 - npm run dev

-Then test in 'Postman' with the folowing end points:
+Then use 'Postman' app to test the folowing end points:
 - http://localhost:3000/marketapi
 - http://localhost:3000/test_route
 - http://localhost:3000/

-## Chalenge Goal:
+## Chalenge Goal
 - The goal of this challenge is to simulate real work at Decentral.
 During a typical day, a Front End Developer is expected to:
 - Interact with various API’s